potblitd/XIAO-log/README.md

 ## Performance

 The current consumption during the measurements and logging is about 20mA and takes about 2 seconds.
-In deep sleep, loglog draws 42uA from the battery which is *nice* considering the RTC time is still running.
+In deep sleep, loglog draws 42uA from his battery which is *nice* considering the RTC time is still running.
 So, with the 500mAh battery from this setup, loglog can theoretically run for 29 days with a 60 seconds log cycle.
 The graph below shows his actual run with temperature, humidity and battery voltage measurement and file write every minute.
 After 35 days, the battery voltage dropped below 3.3V and the microcontroller stopped functioning which means the calculations above are reliable.
 With a log cycle of 10 minutes or 1 hour, loglog could operate for 241 days or 392 days, respectively.

 <p align="center">
   <img src="images/graph_vbat-log1min-35d.png" width="750" />